Andrés Machado: Kansas City Royals

 Machado was selected to the 40-man roster and promoted to the major leagues for the first time on September 1, 2017.
 In his rookie season, Machado made 2 appearances for the Royals, struggling to a 22.09 ERA.
 Machado was non-tendered by the Royals on November 30, 2018, making him a free agent.
 On December 3, Machado re-signed with the Royals on a minor league contract.
 Machado was assigned to the Triple–A Omaha Storm Chasers to start the 2019 season, and pitched to a 3–2 record and 2.89 ERA with 65 strikeouts in 44 appearances for the team.
 He elected free agency following the season on November 4, 2019.

 Machado again re-signed with the club on a new minor league contract on November 20, 2019.
 In July 2020, Machado signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 He became a free agent on November 2, 2020.

 Washington Nationals

 On February 26, 2021, Machado signed a minor league contract with the Washington Nationals organization.
 He was assigned to the Triple-A Rochester Red Wings to begin the 2021 season, and pitched to a stellar 0.96 ERA in 7 appearances for the team.
 On June 12, Machado was selected to the active roster.
 He made his Nationals debut on June 30.
 Machado earned his first career win on August 7, pitching in relief against the Atlanta Braves.
-After working a scoreless eighth inning with the Nationals trailing by two runs, Machado was the pitcher of record when Luis García and Riley Adams drove in a trio of runs to put Washington on top in the ninth inning.
+After working a scoreless eighth inning with the Nationals trailing by two runs, Machado was the pitcher of record when Luis García Jr. and Riley Adams drove in a trio of runs to put Washington on top in the ninth inning.